bogs3/FD-website/README.md

 # FD-website
-You dont have Rights to use my Website
+Feel Free to use it<3